Dhole/dhole.github.io/content/post/chip8_emu_1.md

 This instruction takes a register and an immediate value, and stores the result of adding the register value with the immediate value.
 Also, an overflow flag is stored in register Vf.
-You can also see that the program counter (`pc`) is incremented by 2 because this instruction is sequencial and each CHIP-8 instruction is 2 bytes.
+You can also see that the program counter (`pc`) is incremented by 2 because this instruction is sequential and each CHIP-8 instruction is 2 bytes.

 ### Step function